AP VoteCast: Wisconsin voters sour on state of nation

 Voters also considered the economy a major issue, with 25% saying it ranked at the top.

-Nine percent named health care, 5% named law enforcement and 5% named racism.
+Nine percent named health care, 5% named racism and 5% named law enforcement.

+Trump visited Wisconsin several times in his campaign, warning supporters at an October rally that Democrats were trying to “destroy the American way of life."
+He emphasized his law-and-order message in an earlier Kenosha visit, after the protests over the police shooting of Jacob Blake there.

+During his own Kensoha visit, Biden met with the Blake family and expressed support for the Black Lives Matter movement.

 NATIONAL ECONOMY